 • State Transfer of Air Permit Form

 For Title V sources or air pollution, an Application for Air Permit – Long Form is required to be submitted.
 Title V permits are for sources of air pollution regulated by Title V of the Clean Air Act.
 Due to the complexity of the Title V program, permitting process and fees, we have provided the following links to the Florida DEP website for more information.
-However, you should you have additional questions regarding the Title V permit process, please contact the Air Quality Program at (954) 519-1260.
+However, you should you have additional questions regarding the Title V permit process, please contact PPD at (954) 519-1260.

 • Application for Air Permit – Long Form (DEP Form No. 62-210.900(1))